aussedatlo/aussedatlo-notes/posts/15-zero-to-bitcoin-node.md

 > Don't trust, verify...

-This guide will walk you through the process of installing a Bitcoin node, Electrs, and Mempool using Docker.
+This guide will walk you through the process of installing a Bitcoin node and Electrs using Docker.
 By leveraging Docker, you can streamline the deployment and management of these services.
 Whether you're a developer or an enthusiast, this step-by-step tutorial will simplify your setup process.
 Let's dive into creating a robust and efficient Bitcoin node infrastructure.

 ---